hermonochy/Rescueland/The Planet File.md

 3. Present-Day Earth
 4. Regular transport available within the system
 5. Initial exploration of nearby systems
-6. Colonies established in nearby systems, exploring deeper into the multiverse (Star Wars is at this level)
+6. Colonies established in nearby systems, exploring deeper into their multiverse (Star Wars is at this level)
 7. Technology to occasionally leave their multiverse
-8. Capability to regularly exit the multiverse
+8. Capability to regularly exit their multiverse
 9. Development of more dangerous, system-destroying weaponry
 10. Ship range surpasses the distance from Recua to Computerland and back
 11. Second highest possible level